Last updated on February 17th, 2022 at 10:55 am

 I went to Florence pre-blogging, but here is a great 3-day itinerary for your Day 9 – 11.

 Where to stay in Florence

-Budget: B&B La Residenza di Michelangelo has clean, classy rooms and only 7 minutes from the Duomo Square.
+Budget: B&B La Residenza di Michelangelo has clean, classy rooms and is only 7 minutes from Duomo Square.

 Cinque Terre – 3 days

-Translated as the five land, it refers to five villages along the Liguria coast that’s famous for its colourful houses and beautiful landscape.
+Translated as the five lands, it refers to five villages along the Liguria coast that are famous for their colourful houses and beautiful landscape.
 You can hike between the villages or opt to take the train.
 I suggest spending 2-3 days here – I have a complete guide to Cinque Terre on here, but this is the outline:

-Day 12 – spend the day visiting all of the five villages.
+Day 12 – spend the day visiting all five villages.
 If you are short on time, you can skip Corniglia as it’s on the hill and not as pretty as the others.

 Day 13 – day trip to Portovenere, a nearby village that’s significantly less crowded but just as pretty.

 Day 14 – depending on what time your departure is, spend some more time in our favourite village of choice before heading off.